nicolagulmini/game_theory_smart_grid/README.md

 # reports
 Reports from university courses' projects.

-GameTheory: A coalitional game theoretical approach for electricity distribution in smart grid.
+**GameTheory**: *A coalitional game theoretical approach for electricity distribution in smart grid*.
 Project of the Game Theory course.
 Authors: Simone Dalla Valle, Nicola Gulmini

-AdvancedAlgorithms: "Knowing when to stop", a theoretical survey on the Secretary Problem and the Hiring Problems.
+**AdvancedAlgorithms**: *Knowing when to stop*, a theoretical survey on the Secretary Problem and the Hiring Problems.
 Project of the Advanced Algorithms course.
 Authors: Tommaso Green, Nicola Gulmini

-Advanced Algorithms Exercises: a collection of exercises (given in class or found on books/forums) about NP completeness, Number Theory, (Randomized) Approximation Algorithms...
+**Advanced Algorithms Exercises**: a collection of exercises (given in class or found on books/forums) about NP completeness, Number Theory, (Randomized) Approximation Algorithms...

-Bioinformatics: Analysis of SARS-CoV-2 sequences, construction and comparison of phylogenetic trees.
+**Bioinformatics**: *Analysis of SARS-CoV-2 sequences, construction and comparison of phylogenetic trees*.
 Project of the Bioinformatics Algorithms course, in Italian.
 Authors: Giulia Pezzutti, Tommaso Green, Nicola Gulmini